ITU-BDSA23-GROUP23/Chirp/docs/report.md

 ![Onion model](diagrams/chirp_onion_model.png)

 Our chirp application is implemented with an "onion skin architecture".
 This means that our program is divided into three layers, core, infrastructure and web.
 The three layers follow a hierarchical structure where core < infrastructure < web.
 In this comparison, only greater layers may use or know the contents of the lower layers.
 Following this structure should result in reusable and loosely coupled code.

 In a company setting, code from "core" could be reused in many different applications and contexts around the entire company.
+In our project, core only contains DTO's and interfaces that are used throughout our entire project.
+Chirp.Infrastructure contains all our domain implementations.
+This means that our repositories, domain classes (Cheep, Author, Reaction) are located here.
+Both our database migrations and our database-context (dbContext) are additionally located in infrastructure.
+Chirp.Web contains all our frontline code, in the shape of cshtml files, and their corresponding cshtml.cs code.
+It is also the main executable c# project, which means that the Program.cs file is located here.
+Additionally, a database initialization script is also located here, which can populate and initiate our database with data provided by the course.

 ## Architecture of deployed application